Professor Richard G. Taylor

-1) the impact of climate change and rapid development on freshwater resources with a particular focus on natural stores of freshwater (e.g. groundwater); and
+1) the impact of climate change and rapid development on freshwater resources with a specific focus on groundwater and other natural stores of freshwater; and

 2) the role of groundwater in improving access to safe water and food security.

-1. climate change and freshwater stores (groundwater) and fluxes
+1. climate change and groundwater (and other natural freshwater stores)

-Current research is focused on the impact of climate variability and change on freshwater resources and water scarcity at the basin scale.
-Improving the analysis of climate-related impacts on natural freshwater stores including principallygroundwater but also soil moisture and ice, is a key component of on-going research.
-Although the use of models (analytical, statistical, numerical) plays a critical role in this research, a central aspect of this research is the use of observations, both ground-based and spaceborne (e.g. GRACE), as observations enable the development and testing of our conceptual understanding of the relationship between climate variability and change and terrestrial freshwater stores.
+Current research is focused on the impact of climate variability and change on freshwater resources and water scarcity at basin scales.
+Improving the analysis of climate-related impacts on natural freshwater stores including principally groundwater but also soil moisture and ice, is a key component of on-going research.
+Although the use of models (analytical, statistical, numerical) plays a critical role in this research, a central aspect of this research is the use of observations, both ground-based and GRACE satellite measurements, as observations enable the development and testing of our conceptual understanding of the relationship between climate variability and change and terrestrial freshwater stores.
 This research contributes directly to international scientific programmes including UNESCO-GRAPHIC (Expert Advisory Panel) and IAH Commission on Groundwater and Climate Change (Co-Chair).
-Through both of these fora, I currently advocate for the establishment of an international programme for the collation and sharing of groundwater data similar to that which exists for precipitation (WMO) and river discharge (GRDC).
-Current research in this area includes: Groundwater resilience to climate change in Africa and QUEST-GSI: Global-scale impacts of climate change.
-Recently completed research includes: Hydrological and climatological impacts of deglaciation in the Rwenzori Mountains of East Africa and projected changes in water resources in Uganda (e.g. Climate and Water in Uganda, Impact of climate change on the terrestrial hydrology of a humid, equatorial catchment in Uganda).
+Through both of these fora, we have recently established The Chronicles Consortium to collate and analyse multi-decadal records of groundwater levels in Africa.
+Recently completed research includes: Groundwater resilience to climate change in Africa, QUEST-GSI: Global-scale impacts of climate change, Hydrological and climatological impacts of deglaciation in the Rwenzori Mountains of East Africa and projected changes in water resources in Uganda (e.g. Climate and Water in Uganda, Impact of climate change on the terrestrial hydrology of a humid, equatorial catchment in Uganda).

 2. groundwater - food security & access to safe water

 My research is also focused on the role of groundwater in enabling communities in low-income communities to adapt to the pressures of rapid development and climate variability.
 To date, research has focused primarily on the hydrogeology of weathered crystalline rock (saprolite-saprock) aquifer systems that underlie much of the tropics including 40% of sub-Saharan Africa and the entire Great Lakes Region of Africa (GLRA).
-More recently, research has been extended to include shallow alluvial aquifers in the Bengal Basin - the largest of the Asian Mega-Deltas.
-Research is both pragmatic - seeking to resolve the capacity of both aquifer systems to sustain groundwater abstraction for irrigation and urban water supplies (e.g. NERC/ESRC/DFID ESPA: Enhancing Water for Food: poverty reduction through improved management of ecosystem services for sustainable food production in sub-Saharan Africa) - and fundamental (evolutionary hydrogeology) - seeking to understand how the long-term geomorphological evolution of aquifers in both environments determines their characteristics and interactions between groundwater and surface water:
+More recently, research has been extended to include shallow alluvial aquifers in the Bengal Basin, the largest of the Asian Mega-Deltas.
+Research is both pragmatic - seeking to resolve the capacity of both aquifer systems to sustain groundwater abstraction for irrigation and urban water supplies - and fundamental (evolutionary hydrogeology) - seeking to understand how the long-term geomorphological evolution of aquifers in both environments determines their characteristics and interactions between groundwater and surface water:

-- Groundwater resilience to climate change in Africa;
+- Groundwater resilience to climate change in South Asia;

-- Groundwater/surface water interactions on deeply weathered surfaces of low relief in the Upper Nile Basin of Uganda).
+- Groundwater/surface water interactions on deeply weathered surfaces of low relief in the Upper Nile Basin of Uganda); and

 My research addresses practical problems of securing and sustaining water supplies for domestic and agricultural needs in Sub-Saharan Africa and South Asia.
 Through direct engagement with stakeholders and decision makers together with long-term collaborations with research institutions, our research is designed to have an immediate and direct impact.
 Two areas where the impact of this research have been most pronounced are: